vinser/flibgolite-docs/site/content/en/docs/advanced.md

 Don't forget to replace alphabet string `ABC` to German.
 This will ensure that German names and titles are displayed and sorted correctly.

 4.4.
-Genres tree selection language adaptation can be done by editing the file `genres.xml` in `config` folder
+Genres tree selection language adaptation can be done by editing the file `genres.xml` in `config` folder.

 ```yml
   TREE_FILE: "config/genres.xml"
 ```

-This can be done by adding language specific lines in `genres.xml` file
+This can be done by adding language specific lines in `genres.xml` file.

 ```xml
 <genre-descr lang="en" title="Alternative history"/>